-Ice axes belong to that group of tools that is widely skirted by the regular joe because not a lot is known about them - angle grinders is another one that sits in this category.
-However, it is our intention to extract the ice axe from its shady corner and provide you with useful guide that will not only explain what to look for in an ice axe but which ones are best.
+The subject of ice axes is often avoided by hikers because not a lot is known about them.
+Winter boots?
+Sure.
+Rucksacks?
+All over it.
+But ice axes?
+Not so sure.
+Crampons are another one that sit in this category.
+However, it is our intention to extract the ice axe from its shady corner and provide you with useful guide that will not only explain what to look for in an ice axe, but which ones are best.

 What to look for in an ice axe